-Advanced Turf Grass Management
+Advanced Turfgrass Management

 This course concentrates on practices that will promote a healthy turf area once the growth of the grass has been initiated.
 Topics covered include pesticides, weeds and insects.
 Also turfgrass diseases and other problems, such as thatch or compaction, improving unsatisfactory turf, golfcourse and other turf area management, a look at sports turf and business management practices.
-AGH 112, Introduction to Turfgrass Management must be completed to enter this course.